MichaelJCole/tutorials/content/shared/explanations.md

 Creating a new collection is as easy as calling `MyCollection = new Mongo.Collection("my-collection");` in your JavaScript.
 On the server, this sets up a MongoDB collection called `my-collection`; on the client, this creates a cache connected to the server collection.
 We'll learn more about the client/server divide in step 12, but for now we can write our code with the assumption that the entire database is present on the client.

-To create the collection, we define a new `tasks` module that creates a Mongo collection and exports it:
+To create the collection, we define a new `tasks` module that creates a MongoDB collection and exports it:

 {{> DiffBox tutorialName=tutorialName step="3.1"}}